 Interesting how many of the vegetables that are highest in tryptophan grow in cooler weather. . . . (eating what God provides for us in each season and climate sure helps!)
 But, many people still feel blue even though they eat healthy.
 Maybe it’s genetics.
 Maybe it’s a gut biome imbalance.
 Possibly neither.
 Instead, maybe it’s . . .

 Since our health is wholistic–mental, physical, emotional, and spiritual–we can do all sorts of things on a physical level, but still not see any change.
 We need to address the other areas, too.
 If we really want relief from the winter blues, we need to stop complaining, stop grumbling, stop believing the worst.
 Recent studies suggest that Cognitive Behavior Therapy (CBT) provides the most long-lasting relief of symptoms of winter blues (otherwise known as seasonal affective disorder).
 Essentially, this psychotherapy technique helps patients identify and change negative thought patterns to positive ones.
+It has been shown to be more effective long-term because it provides more permanent changes and doesn’t rely on people remembering to turn on a sun lamp.

 But, we don’t need a therapist to tell us about the effects of our thoughts and beliefs.
 The Bible tells us to guard our thoughts, focus on the good and noble, and renew our minds.
 Here is a list of verses to help you.